vuiseng9/mlperf-inference/language/gpt-j/README.md

 ### Evaluate accuracy run
 Evaluates the ROGUE scores from the accuracy logs.
 Only applicable when specifying [--accuracy] while running main.py
 ```
+# New feature: main.py merges the following script to streamline the evaluation.
+No additional step needed
+# Legacy - keep this for reference
 python evaluation.py --mlperf-accuracy-file ./build/logs/mlperf_log_accuracy.json --dataset-file ./data/cnn_eval.json
 ```